Bank of America Logo

 Bank of America Logo History

-The bank’s early logos featured its corporate symbol: a monogram of the letters “B” and “A.” But this is not about Bank of America itself, but about its eponymous predecessor.
-The operating company has a completely different graphic sign: it contains a stylized US flag of six stripes of different lengths.
+The bank’s early logos featured its corporate symbol, a monogram of the letters “B” and “A.” But we are not talking about Bank of America itself, but about its eponymous predecessor.
+The operating company has a completely different graphic sign: it shows a stylized U.S. flag of six stripes of different lengths.

 What is Bank of America?